Kriesse/urbanraum/_workshops/in_and_out_of_verticality.md

   We consider the work as an opportunity for observing, feeling, experiencing, exchanging, confronting and dancing with joy.

-  For more information, please visit: http://incorpo.org/dance%20approach/workshop.html
+  For more information, please visit: www.incorpo.org

   Schedule:
   12:30-17:30; Workshop "In and out of verticality”
   18h: free vegetarian soup
   19:30h: Showing with workshop members + “Turtle” dance performance created using the principle shared within the workshop (danced by Laura Giuntoli and Lina Kukulis).

   Costs:
   60€  / Register before (and not after) 1st March 2017 to:
   Friederike Erhart: info@urbanraum.com

   Please write in your inscription e-mail a few lines describing your motivation and intentions regarding the work.
-Previous dance experience is required.